Tgieschen/Zendesk-Integration-Breakfast/README.md

 | COMPANY_NAME | The name of the company your chatbot will use for greeting the customer.
 (In the studio flow this will be mentioned in the `GreetingMsg` widget)|
 | ORDER_TIME | The time the chatbot will say the customer made their last order.
 (In the studio flow this will be mentioned in the `GreetingMsg` widget)|

-You also need to update the follow up email the customer received at the end or his return request to match your demo story. you can find this in `ZendeskFunctions/functions/sendFollowUp.js`.
+You also need to update the follow up email the customer received at the end of his return request to match your demo story. you can find this in `ZendeskFunctions/functions/sendFollowUp.js`.

 With that we can now deploy our functions.
 First make sure you are logged into the right account.
 Either run `twilio login` if you haven't logged into the account before or run `twilio profiles:list` and make sure if your active account is the account you want to use.
 If you are not using the right account you can switch account by running `twilio profiles:use <your profile name>`.